How to convert List to Map in Java?

 1. Then, create a new list of customers

-2. Add new customer to that list
+2. Add new customers to that list

 3. Put this new list to map for the new country as a key